-Conformance with 802 Overview and Architecture Conformance with 802.1D, 802.1Q Conformance with 802 Functional Requirements

-As an extension to IEEE Std.
-802.1Q-2005, the proposed standard will conform to the aforementioned documents.

-The standard defines a control protocol, and does not modify the existing forwarding characteristics of bridges.
+- Conformance with 802 Overview and Architecture - Conformance with 802.1D, 802.1Q - Conformance with 802 Functional Requirements - As an extension to IEEE Std.
+802.1Q-2005, the proposed standard will conform to the aforementioned documents. - The standard defines a control protocol, and does not modify the existing forwarding characteristics and control protocols of bridges.